 - Choose a gown you can dance in!
 Floor length dresses are certainly an elegant & timeless classic, but one wrong move on the dance floor and you’ll find yourself a tangled mess in your dress!
 Tea length dresses are a definite fashion DO for dances.
 Depending on your height, a tea length gown reaches in length to somewhere between your knees and your ankles but usually mid-calf.
 This modest-yet-elegant length is perfect for spins and twirls… and an electric slide or two.

-- Customise your dress to make it your very own.
+- Customise your vintage style evening dress to make it your very own.
 The best thing about living in this modern world is the bevy of popular fashions and styles spanning decades from which we can cherry pick our favorite trends!
 Here’s an example: In lieu of stealing your date’s coat later in the evening, drape a fringy, beaded shawl over your shoulders to add a 1920s flapper-esque touch to your ensemble.

 A vintage inspired prom dress is all about the poof!
 You know the old adage: The fuller the skirt, the closer to vintage dress heaven.
 Really, though— a full swing skirt brings necessary balance to a 1950s prom dress, as the dress is designed to accentuate the bust area while minimizing the waist.

 The 1950s era embraced a curvaceous figure with open arms, as evidenced by these dresses made to so beautifully complement an hourglass figure.
 But, hey— if you don’t have that kind of figure, so what?
 The point of a 50s style swing skirt is to add the curve.
 Just think Audrey Hepburn – she didn’t necessarily have the natural curves of Jayne Mansfield but didn’t she just look great in a 50s swing dress!